Military Personnel and Veterans

 Minnesota State Park vehicle permits

-Any active military service personnel stationed outside of Minnesota within the past 90 days can get a free one-day Minnesota state park vehicle permit.
-Bring your current military orders and military ID, and let the park attendant know your military status when you arrive.
+Any active military service personnel can get a free annual Minnesota state park vehicle permit.
+Bring your qualifying military ID, and let the park attendant know your military status when you arrive.

 [back to top]